Wisdom, sleeping..

 PictureStoning Of Saint Emerantiana

-Like hunting, criticism feels as a noble sport or an assassination; depends on which side of the gun you are.
+Same as hunting, criticism feels like a noble sport or an assassination; depends on which side of the gun you are.

-When we give criticism we judge it fair but we seem born to take criticism as surprise, stoning and humiliation.
+When we give criticism we judge it fair but we are born to take criticism as surprise, stoning and humiliation.

-There are three kinds of criticism: friendly, indifferent and hostile, each with its intention.
+There are, I propose, three kinds of criticism: friendly, objective and hostile, each with its function.
 Do not confuse them.
-They have different aims and rules which you should recognize when you give critique and also when you receive it.
+They have different aims and rules which you should recognise when you give critique and also when you receive it.

 *

-Critique in all its forms, will not be received on merit.
-It will not simply win by the force of argument and the crystal clarity of Truth.
+In all its forms, critique will not be received on impartial merit.
+It will not simply win by the force of fact and argument and the crystal clarity of Truth.
 Not at all.
-The business of critique concerns persons and requires rhetoric and tact; credibility, the right occasion, intentions and words clearly understood.
-Without which it will confuse and it will be rejected.
-Or, it will do the opposite of what was intended.
+The business of critique concerns persons.
+Even the friendliest critique requires convincing and tactfulness; credibility, the right occasion, intentions, attitude and words clearly understood.
+There is a rhetoric of criticism without which it will confuse and it may be rejected as an aggression.
+Or, it will bounce into the opposite of what was intended.

 *

-Friendly criticism is a gift to help the one criticised; the critique takes the side of the person and its aim is to improve, to protect, to warn and to help succeed.
-With such a purpose, as a critic, you test carefully, correct the weak points and advise what to improve.
+Friendly criticism is a gift of sympathy, to help the one criticised; the friendly critic takes the side of the person criticised and his aim is to aid, improve, protect, to warn and to help succeed.
+With such a purpose, as a critic, you test carefully to avoid harm, to correct the weak points and advise what is to improve and how.
 You protect and encourage.
-This is work for the wise.
+This is the work of the wise.

-Objective criticism, indifferent as I like to call it, this sort of critique is insensitive to persons: It serves some impartial discipline, an institutional goal, work, or a wider, higher and abstract ideal – truth, beauty, religion or justice, profit, excellence... so that it has no friends.
+Objective criticism, indifferent or factual as I like to call it, is taking distance, rather insensitive to persons: It is indifferent to the person because it serves some impersonal and impartial discipline, an institutional goal, work, or a wider, higher and abstract ideal – truth, beauty, religion or justice, profit, success of a project, excellence... so that it has no friends.

-Mostly harmless, often precious, it turns inhuman at times.
-It does not mind people, it is meant to correct, to perfect, to redress and bring to task, to do everything towards precision, beauty, excellence or success.
+Mostly harmless when necessary, based of fact and following civilised rules, often precious as a form of competent advice, it turns inhuman at times.
+It does not dwell on people, it is meant to correct, to perfect, to redress and bring to task and norm, to do everything towards precision, beauty, excellence, outcome and profit.
 It does what is needed, nothing personal.

-Hostile criticism is to defend or to attack, to reject, to punish, to subvert, even to hurt and to destroy.
+Hostile criticism is used in dysfunctional asymmetric situations, to defend or to attack, to reject, to punish, to subvert, even to hurt and to destroy.
 Unfavourable, it works to at least contain and make things hard for the target.

-While defending against something, this critique is aimed at enemies and bad competitors; not to improve but to unsettle and to reject them, to belittle, to punish or even to destroy.
+While defending against something, this critique is aimed at overwhelming enemies and bad competitors; not to improve them but to unsettle and to reject them, to belittle, to punish or even to destroy.
 It tries to stop, to contain, to make things harder or to discredit and ridicule.
-Unfavourable, what it wants to avoid is being of any help.
+Unfavourable by definition, what it wants to avoid is being of any help.

-Always ask yourself which kind of criticism you face.
+Always ask yourself which kind of criticism you face or chose to make.
 Accordingly, you handle these three critiques in different ways.

 To read more go to http://wisdom.tenner.org/three-kinds-of-criticism.html